Bluetonium/Bluetonium-Canister/README.md

-# Bluetonium-Container
+# Bluetonium-Canister
- code for the bluetonium crystal canister
+code for the canister containing a crystal of bluetonium

+## to do
+[] change power source to 18x650s
+[] redesign mount